cse110-sp24-group19/final-project/README.md

 ### Prerequisites

-- [Node.js](https://nodejs.org/) and NPM installed on your machine.
+- [Node.js](https://nodejs.org/) and npm installed on your machine.

 ### Installation